Salary benchmarking allows companies to establish whether their senior executives’ remuneration packages are in line with the rest of the market.

 Salary benchmarking gives a complete breakdown of the compensation package allowing companies to compare salary and benefits available within specific sectors and named companies.
 So, overall it is a much more exact science than – say – a salary survey.

 For listed businesses, the majority of this information is available publicly within annual company reports.
 But organisations will typically not have the required resources to analyse the data in the most useful way.
 Enlisting a third party, such as Robert Walters, to carry out this work can therefore save a lot of time and effort.

 What is involved in a salary benchmarking report?

 Typically, it will provide a list by company size, sector and revenue.
 It will also detail the package earned in terms of the value of the basic salary, cash bonus, share bonus, long term incentive plan (LTIPs) and pension of the position in question (be it CEO, COO, CFO or FD).

 Establishing sector differences

 Pay varies widely depending by sector.
-Two businesses from within the chemical industry in China, with similar revenues, paid their CFOs basic salaries of RMB2,500,000 and RMB1,500,000 respectively.
-This range also shifts between businesses with headquarters in tier one cities – such as Beijing, Shanghai and Shenzhen - and tier two cities.
+In one of our recent reports, two specific businesses from within the scientific & instruments and manufacturing industries, with similar revenues, paid their CEOs basic salaries of £288,000 and £175,000 respectively.
 Salary benchmarking allows organisations to get an idea of these differences.